-MWOB works closely with other government agencies and business development associations that have a minority trade focus to help spread the word about EXIM Bank financing and create opportunities for export-ready U.S. businesses.
+MWOB works closely with other government agencies and business development associations that have a minority trade focus to help spread the word about EXIM financing and create opportunities for export-ready U.S. businesses.

 MWOB and collaboration participants come together to: